larsonjj/generator-yeogurt/docs/guides/change-root-dir.md

 # Changing the root directory
 Need to change the location of a Yeogurt site from `/` to `/subdir/`?
 Follow this guide to set up your project.

+*Note: This guide has only been tested for a Yeogurt project using the static site generator.
+Other setups may vary.

 ## Steps

 ### 1. Change location of `.tmp` folder